textileio/papers/draft.md

 type EventHeader interface {
 	format.Node

-	// Time returns the wall-clock time at which this event was created.
+	// Time returns the wall-clock time and sequence number from when the event was created.
+ 	// These can be used to derive a Hybrid Logical Clock
-	Time() (*time.Time, error)
+	Time() (*time.Time, int32, error)

 	// Key returns a single-use decryption key for the event body.
 	Key() (crypto.DecryptionKey, error)